sobeckley/Wallpaper_Sorter/README.md

 For now how to run:
 install flask: `pip install flask`
-install flaskr (the demo app): `pip install editable .` at the top level
+install flaskr (the demo app): `pip install --editable .` at the top level

 Setup some environment variables and the database
 ```python